RemanBalak/CineVibe-client-main/README.md

 ## Link to the live version

-The online hosted version of this app can be found here: [CineVerse](https://cinevibe.netlify.app/signup){:target="\_blank" rel="noopener"}
+The online hosted version of this app can be found here: [CineVerse](https://cinevibe.netlify.app/signup)

-How to setup the application:
+## How to setup the application:

 `npm install parcel -g`